Bega bombing: Bombing

 The bombing occurred when agricultural contractor Myron Bertrand Kelly detonated a bomb at a private residence in Bega to murder local police officer, Senior Constable Kenneth Desmond Coussens, his wife Elizabeth Mary Hamilton Coussens and their eight-month-old son Bruce James John Coussens.
-Elizabeth Coussens' 9-year-old son from a previous marriage, Roger McCampbell, survived the explosion.
+Elizabeth Coussens's 9-years-old son from a previous marriage, Roger McCampbell, survived the explosion.

-The large explosion destroyed the front of the house, killing Kenneth Coussins, Elizabeth Coussens and Bruce Coussens instantly.
+The large explosion destroyed the front of the house, killing Kenneth Coussens, Elizabeth Coussens and Bruce Coussens instantly.
 Roger McCampbell was cared for by a neighbour during the aftermath until his uncle collected him from the scene.
 The blast was heard up to a mile away and damaged many buildings in Bega, including at the Bega Hospital where 100 windows were shattered.

-Around 1,500 people attended the Coussens' funeral service which was held in Bega on 31 July 1957 with many local businesses in Bega closed for the day as a mark of respect.
+Around 1,500 people attended the Coussens's funeral service which was held in Bega on 31 July 1957 with many local businesses in Bega closed for the day as a mark of respect.

 Suspect interviewed and charged

 Kelly was interviewed at Bega Police Station on 14 August 1957.
 In the interview, Kelly admitted that he had stolen five cases of gelignite from a silica mine and a six-gallon cream can from the Bega Creamery Society factory, and stored them on a property at Nethercote.
-Kelly said he had packed 240 sticks of gelignite into the can and then fit the can with a 20-foot fuse and a detonator.
-He said he snuck over to the Coussens' residence in Girraween Crescent just before midnight on 28 July 1957 and placed the bomb on their front veranda.
+Kelly said he had packed 240 sticks of gelignite into the can and then fit the can with a 20-feet long fuse and a detonator.
+He said he snuck over to the Coussens's residence in Girraween Crescent just before midnight on 28 July 1957 and placed the bomb on the front veranda.
 Kelly said he returned two hours later to light the fuse and then returned home just before the bomb exploded.

 Kelly was charged with the three murders on 9 August 1957 and was remanded in custody.